iliyaZelenko/symfony-var-dumper-browser/README.md

 When the html file is changed through the symphony (and added new messages to this file), a signal is sent to the browser through [sockets](socket.io) and the browser displays these messages on the page.

+## Common mistakes

+if you have many windows in the browser associated with the server of this package (with 9000 port by default) then some of them may stop receiving content.

+**Solution**: Just refresh the desired window from all.
+Or close unnecessary windows.

+---

+If you run `php ./bin/console server: dump --format = html> dump.html` (not through `dump-browser --run-dump`), then you may have a problem when closing such a process, it will not complete when closing and will continue to use port 9912.
+I observed this problem in Windows.

+**Solution**:

+1) Find processes by port: `netstat -ano | findStr "9912"`
+2) Kill process by PID: `Taskkill /F /IM <PID>` (e.g. `Taskkill /F /IM 6736`)

+php ./bin/console server:dump --format=html > dump.html

 ## TODO

 - tests